MPLS Segment Routing, Part 2: Junos Config!

 If you’re happy with that, then your config is done, and your network can now do shortest path routing.

 But of course, you and I have standards.
-We are not happy with this, not one bit.
-So let’s configure our own label block – and use the same block on every single router.
+We are not happy with this.
+Not one bit.
+So, let’s configure our own SRGB label block – and use the same block on every single router.

 CONFIGURING THE SEGMENT ROUTING GLOBAL BLOCK